adriannasaruk/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. it gives us the opportunity to write handlers for dofferent routes and it is processing middleware
 - [ ] Describe Middleware?
+Middleware functions are functions that have access to the next middleware function and also the request and response.
 - [ ] Describe a Resource?
+In the context of Express, a program that uses the Express API running on the Node.js platform.
 - [ ] What can the API return to help clients know if a request was successful?
+A status code 200 or 201.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? with server side routing.

 ## Minimum Viable Product